 \subsection{Some lattices of Steinberg representations}

 Let $\pi$ be an irreducible cuspidal $\overline \Qm_l$-representation of $GL_g(K)$, supposed to be entire.
-As its reduction modulo $l$, denoted $\varrho$, is still irreducible, up to isomorphism, it has an unique stable lattice, cf. \cite{bellaiche-ribet} proposition 3.3.2 and its following remark.
+As its reduction modulo $l$, denoted by $\varrho$, is still irreducible, up to isomorphism, it has a unique stable lattice, cf. \cite{bellaiche-ribet} proposition 3.3.2 and its following remark.

 \begin{defin} (cf. \cite{boyer-repmodl}) Given a stable lattice of $\st_t(\pi)$, the surjection (resp. the embedding)